gvhconnect/go4wd-init_2/content/biz.md

 content_blocks:
   - _bookshop_name: start
     preheading: Taking Care of Business
-    heading: The Future of Business is About AI and Scale
+    heading: Smart Scaling in Business Has to be Built into Process
     text: >-
       Operations, Marketing and Development are all core aspects of business.
       They must mesh, enable and drive business growth along with improvements